gaperton/React-MVx/docsource/01_Guides/02_Input_Validation.md

-In this tutorial we will add input validation to the user editing form from the [previous example](01_Data_binding_and_forms.md).
+In this tutorial, we will add input validation to the user editing form from the [previous example](01_Data_binding_and_forms.md).
 That's the client-side "as-you-type" validation preventing the user from submitting invalid data while giving him hints.

 ![Validated form](validation.png)